-While it may sometimes seem that the Government is doing everything possible to make sure Brexit fails, we can’t just wait for Brexit to fail.
-As the damage done gets greater and greater, for the good of the UK, Europe and the wider world we must do what we can to stop it.
+While it may sometimes seem that the new Boris Johnson-led Government is doing everything possible to make sure Brexit fails, we can’t just wait for Brexit to fail.
+As both the damage already done and the risk of a disastrous no-deal Brexit increases, we must do what we can to stop Brexit….and we need to do this before October 2019!

 But what can each of us do?
 Read on!